brendanmcc02/film-rec/recommender-systems-notes.md

 ## Item-Based Neighbourhood Models

-At first I had written down that this is basically content-based filtering, but I realised it's not - at least that's my understanding right now.
+At first, I had written down that this is basically content-based filtering, but I realised it's not - at least that's my understanding right now.

 When measuring the similarity between 2 items (e.g. films), it uses an adjusted (ratings are mean-centered at 0) cosine similarity between 2 items.